relghuar/linux-stable-nokia-tablets/README.md

 - panel itself, a Sharp LS041Y3 connected to SPI1 using MIPID command protocol and LCD_RESET signal
 - external framebuffer Epson S1D13745 connected to the RFBI interface (DSS DBI), using both LCD_RESET and POWERDOWN signals

-The powerdown seems to work fine (power consumption has to be investigated), pulling it down on display_disable still allows for successful wakeup.
+The powerdown gpio seems to work fine (power consumption has to be investigated), pulling it down on display_disable still allows for successful wakeup.

 Reset is tricky, pulling it down either on blank/suspend or by powerup hwmod reset renders the display unusable (it simply stays black).
 It is currently not clear if the issue is with framebuffer or panel or both. **This needs further investigation.**
 To work around this for now, gpio1 hwmod reset-on-init has to be skipped to keep it up from NOLO, and we have to avoid pulling it down during blank or standby.